 Our dedicated College of Letters and Science Transfer Academic Advisors help empower transfer students with the resources, guidance, and support they need to successfully transition and thrive at UC Santa Barbara.
 We are committed to fostering an inclusive and welcoming environment that values our transfer students' diverse backgrounds and experiences.
 Through academic advising, we aim to facilitate academic success, professional growth, and personal development, ensuring that every transfer student fully engages with the rich academic opportunities available at UC Santa Barbara and achieves their educational and career goals.

-To access general Information and resources for transfer students, visit the UCSB Transfer Student Center.
+To access general information and resources for transfer students, visit the UCSB Transfer Student Center.

 Transfer Student Center

-Letters & Science Transfer Advisors are located at the Transfer Student Center in the Davidson Library (1st Floor), Room 1584
+Letters & Science Transfer Advisors are located at

 You can also find General Letters & Science Advising at 1117 Cheadle Hall.